Jsaroc/Cap5610-Final/README.md

 # Cap5610-Final
-Final Project or CAP5610 by Jonathan S. and Arpit M.
+Final Project for CAP5610 by Jonathan S. and Arpit M., group 13.

-Models are tested on protien dataset from https://www.kaggle.com/c/human-protein-atlas-image-classification
+Models are tested on protein dataset from https://www.kaggle.com/c/human-protein-atlas-image-classification